-In this article, we’ll discuss what kangaroo care is, the benefits of it, and exactly how to do it.
+In this article, we’ll discuss what kangaroo care is, its benefits, and exactly how to do it.

 What is Kangaroo Care?

-Kangaroo care involves a parent holding a preemie skin-to-skin against them as much as they possibly can during the day.
+Kangaroo care involves a parent holding a preemie skin-to-skin against them as much as possible during the day.

 The baby only wears a diaper, and a hat if they need it, and their back is warmed up by using a blanket or some other kind of fabric on it.
 The baby is cuddled upright against the parent’s bare chest.